antevens/boatcontrol/README.md

-It's an I/O breakout board capable of switching up to 48 Latching relays or 32 Latching relays and 32 regular relays with invividual circuits up to 60A and compatible with both DC and DC current.
+It's an I/O breakout board capable of switching up to 48 Latching relays or 32 Latching relays and 32 regular relays with invividual circuits up to 60A and compatible with both DC and AC current.

-The smart part is provided by either a **Raspberry Pi** HAT or an **Nvidia Jetson** (Nano/Xavier NX) either of which can be mounted on the board.
+The "smart" part is provided by either a **Raspberry Pi** HAT or an **Nvidia Jetson** (Nano/Xavier NX) either of which can be mounted on the board.

 All critical parts are designed to be field servicable, components using